Chart Color Schemes

 Infrastructure

-Raceview has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally
+Raceview has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Local infrastructure changes significantly influence an area's performance.
-AreaSearch has identified 24 projects likely impacting the region.
-Notable ones include Monterea Land Holdings' Monterea Estate, Raceview Rise, Cross Street Kerb and Channel Rehabilitation, and Scenic Views Estate Brassall.
-The following list details those expected to be most relevant.
+Changes to local infrastructure significantly affect an area's performance.
+AreaSearch has identified 24 projects likely to impact the area.
+Notable ones include Monterea Land Holdings' Monterea Estate, Raceview Rise, Cross Street Kerb and Channel Rehabilitation project, and Scenic Views Estate Brassall by Brassall Development Group.
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.